borkdude/yada-async-test/README.md

 * In the [The Swagger UI](http://localhost:3010/swagger/?url=http://localhost:3010/api/swagger.json) fire 20 request.
 Meanwhile, refresh the tab with the call to `api/hello` a couple of times and notice how it becomes less responsive.
 On my machine it sometimes takes a couple of seconds before a request comes back.
 This is different from my expectation:

 ![Hello Yada](yada-hello.png)

+## Solution

+    ab -n 20 -c 20 -v 10 -H 'Accept: application/json' 'http://localhost:3010/api/async'
+    ab -n 20 -c 20 -v 999 -H 'Accept: text/plain' 'http://localhost:3010/api/hello'

+The problem was that there is a maximum number of requests to the same domain in browsers.
+Thanks to [thegeez](https://github.com/thegeez) for pointing me to the solution.